Bruce Weber: The Homoerotic Ideal and Its Reckoning

 Weber was born in Greensburg, Pennsylvania in 1946, grew up in Ohio, and arrived in New York in the late 1960s with an interest in photography and a sensibility already formed.
 He studied with Lisette Model — one of the great portrait photographers of the twentieth century — and began shooting for magazines in the early 1970s.

 His career found its register quickly: beautiful young men in American landscapes, photographed with natural light and a warmth that made them look like they had stepped out of a particularly good dream.
 He shot for GQ, for Interview, for Rolling Stone.
 He worked extensively with Calvin Klein, Ralph Lauren, and Abercrombie & Fitch.
-He made advertising campaigns that looked like fine art and fine art photographs that felt like the best advertising you'd ever seen.
+He made advertising campaigns that looked like fine art, and fine art photographs that felt like the best advertising you'd ever seen.

 The line between the two was never the point.
 What was the point was the men, and the quality of attention the images paid them.